Product Knowledge Training Is Under Pressure. Here’s How Gamified Digital Simulations Can Help

 This form of granularity occurs in healthcare products across healthcare sectors.
 In dental practice, a salesperson may be required to explain why a certain light-curing sequence matters.
 In diabetes management devices, support staff may need to cover the finer points of how an algorithm adjusts for varied meal timing and exercise.
 And all of this will need to be articulated clearly, confidently, and within regulatory boundaries (to customers who may, themselves, be specialists).

-This is a level of depth that goes well beyond the basic product familiarity that might be supplied by standard healthcare training software, demanding structured knowledge, contextual fluency, and the confidence to field unpredictable questions.
-This is a lot to ask of the kind of static learning and development courses found in a standard LMS, making it all too easy for some of these details to fall by the wayside.
+This is a level of depth that goes well beyond the basic product familiarity that might be supplied by standard healthcare training software: it demands the fluency and confidence to field unpredictable questions.
+That's a lot to ask of the kind of static learning and development courses found in a standard LMS, making it all too easy for some of these details to fall by the wayside.
 And in this industry, knowledge gaps can have expensive consequences.

 A card reading "Multimodal, immersive training builds readiness, credibility, and customer-facing confidence."What Are the Top 3 Key Product Training Risks in Healthcare?